sftpplus/sftpplus-docs/doc_source/operation/http.rst

 added functionality convenience are using web browser capabilities only available in latest generation web browsers.

-For legacy purpose or to avoid disrupting existing web UI file transfer processes, you can configure the HTTP web file manager to use an older version of the user interface::
+For legacy purposes or to avoid disrupting existing web UI file transfer processes, you can configure the HTTP web file manager to use an older version of the user interface::